What is a website click map (heatmap) and why do we need it?

 Pricing: Prices are hidden.
 You can get them only after you send a personal application.
 Some users write that the price of a package starts from $99.

-Seevolution is an American service with a standard set of tools: a click heatmap, a scroll map, and screen recordings.
+Seevolution click heatmap for a website is an American service with a standard set of tools: a click heatmap, a scroll map, and screen recordings.

 Its creators state that it can be used to analyze forms and fields on a site, set goals for a new project based on clicks, track data online, and also collect information about users’ location.

 Unfortunately, we were denied the registration.
 We got an email with a recommendation to use services of several competitors.